etesync/etesync-dav/README.md

 Don't forget to set up EteSync to automatically start on startup.
 Instructions for this are unfortunately OS dependent and out of scope for this README.

-When running correctly, `etesync-dav` listens on two addrresses (and ports):
-* http://localhost:37358/ - main service (redircts to management UI from the browser)
-* http://localhost:37359/ - management UI (for configuring `etesync-dav`)

 # Setting up clients

 You now need to set up your CalDAV/CardDAV client using your username and the password you got in the previous step.